mojaloop/mini-loop/README.md

 ```
 You should now be able to browse or curl to Mojaloop url's e.g. http://central-ledger.local/health

-Note: see below for intructions on updating the /etc/hosts file on your windows 10 laptop
+Note: see [below](#modify-hosts-file-on-windows-10) for intructions on updating the hosts file on your windows 10 laptop

 ## Running the Testing Toolkit From your laptop
 Assuming you have followed the instructions above for "accessing Mojaloop from a laptop" then from your laptop you should be able to browse to http://testing-toolkit.local and you should see the main page for the Testing Toolkit.